mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 * `data_process_region` - (Optional) The cloud provider region to which the Federated Instance routes client connections for data processing.
   * `data_process_region.cloud_provider` - (Required) Name of the cloud service provider.
 Atlas Federated Database only supports AWS.
   * `data_process_region.region` - (Required) Name of the region to which the Federanted Instnace routes client connections for data processing.
 See the [documention](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Data-Federation/operation/createFederatedDatabase) for the available region.
-## Attributes Reference

-In addition to all arguments above, the following attributes are exported:

-* `id` - The Terraform's unique identifier used internally for state management.
-* `hostnames` - The list of hostnames assigned to the Federated Database Instance.
-Each string in the array is a hostname assigned to the Federated Database Instance.
-* `state` - Current state of the Federated Database Instance:
-  * `ACTIVE` - The Federated Database Instance is active and verified.
-You can query the data stores associated with the Federated Database Instance.
-  * `DELETED` - The Federated Database Instance was deleted.
 * `storage_databases` - Configuration details for mapping each data store to queryable databases and collections.
 For complete documentation on this object and its nested fields, see [databases](https://docs.mongodb.com/datalake/reference/format/data-lake-configuration#std-label-datalake-databases-reference).
 An empty object indicates that the Federated Database Instance has no mapping configuration for any data store.
   * `storage_databases.#.name` - Name of the database to which the Federated Database Instance maps the data contained in the data store.
   * `storage_databases.#.collections` -     Array of objects where each object represents a collection and data sources that map to a [stores](https://docs.mongodb.com/datalake/reference/format/data-lake-configuration#mongodb-datalakeconf-datalakeconf.stores) data store.